arm61/arm61.github.io/_posts/2022-12-28-post-covid-leftovers.md

 The “over-the-top” reactions that we see in The Leftovers will always have parallels in the real world.
 At the start of the pandemic, I (naïvely) hoped that, should we make it through this, we would live in a more caring world.
-I hoped that a [universal basic income]() would remove the worries we faces at the start of the pandemic over government-supported furlough.
+I hoped that a [universal basic income](https://en.wikipedia.org/wiki/Universal_basic_income) would remove the worries we faced at the start of the pandemic over government-supported furlough.
 Yet, the reduction of the pandemic to its effect on economic growth reveals that I was overly optimistic.

 [^1]: And becoming convinced it is the best TV show ever.